 LEAVESDEN, ENGLAND: I’m whizzing over the Thames, the wind in my face, so close that I can dip my hands in the water.
 Then suddenly, not of my own volition, I’m soaring heavenwards, only to rocket back down to earth moments later, dodging cars and buses on London’s busy streets.
 Oh, and did I mention, I’m riding a broom?

 Boarding a bouncing broomstick in front of a special effects green screen is just one of the hands (or in this case, bottoms) on attractions at the “Warner Bros.
-Studio Tour London: The Making of Harry Potter” experience in Leavesden, 20 miles northwest of London.Read more: Forget the North Pole.
-This holiday, we’re off to see the wizard.
-(Harry Potter, that is).
+Studio Tour London: The Making of Harry Potter” experience in Leavesden, 20 miles northwest of London.Read more: Off To See The Wizard: Harry Potter Studio Tour

 For natives, who practically roll out of the womb on two wheels, it’s no problem.
 They view their bikes as an extension of their bodies, and they’re able to engage in any activity you can imagine without taking their feet off the pedals, from texting on their mobiles to cycling in high heels while tweezing their eyebrows and juggling chainsaws.